sahilgetit/SEO-Mini-Project_smartphone-in-budget/README.md

-# SEO Mini Project – Budget Smartphones Niche
+# TechUnder15K – End-to-End SEO

 An end-to-end SEO project covering everything from niche validation to a live, optimized WordPress website.
 This project was built to demonstrate a practical, hands-on understanding of how real-world SEO campaigns and websites are planned, built, and deployed.